If refinancing your existing loan without taking cash out, you can take advantage of a streamlined process.

 A COE proves VA home loan eligibility through the Department of Veterans Affairs.
 To receive one, you must complete the appropriate government forms as well as your statement of military service.
 A COE can be obtained online through the VA benefits website and Freedom Mortgage can help you with all the details.

-To get an FHA refinance or cash out, you need to have an existing FHA home loan.
+To get an FHA rate and term or cash-out refinance, you need to have an existing FHA home loan.
 You also need to be current on the last six months of payments and have a minimum of 210 days since the initial closing of the loan.
 Refinancing must also improve the borrower’s position financially such as to a lower rate or term.

 To be eligible for a USDA refinance, you need to currently have a USDA loan and be current on payments for the last six months.
 The existing loan must have closed at least one year before your refinance request.
 There is no cash out opportunity with a USDA loan.

 You can refinance any type of loan with a conventional refinance and any type of property.
-You need to be current on your mortgage payments and have a loan-to-value ratio of more than 80% or you will need to pay Private Mortgage Insurance (PMI).
+You need to be current on your mortgage payments and if you have a loan-to-value ratio of more than 80% you will need to pay Private Mortgage Insurance (PMI).

 Your credit score

 Your credit score is based on several factors, including how much debt you have, your credit history and whether or not you pay your bills on time.
-Your credit score can affect whether or not you'll meet the requirements for a VA loan.
-VA loans can be more forgiving than conventional loans when it comes to credit scores.
-Even if your credit score is lower than you expected, you may still be eligible for a VA loan.
+Your credit score can affect whether or not you'll meet the requirements for a loan.

 You are eligible for a free annual credit report through www.annualcreditreport.com.
 Read through it carefully and make sure there are no mistakes.
 If there are any errors, follow the information provided to correct any accounts so that your score is as accurate as possible.
 If you have already received your free credit report, you can still get another, you'll simply need to pay a small fee to receive another copy to know where you stand.